pimkerkhoven/seneca-toggles/README.md

 ## Running a demo
 A demo of the component with two questions preloaded can be started by running `npm start`.
-This demo includes a button to rotate through the question.
+This demo includes a button to rotate through the questions.

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).